charliecalvert/CloudNotes/Assignments/React/ReactPropsShow.md

 As you can see, **GetUserInfo** passes in three pieces of state to **ShowUserInfo**.
 These become the **props** seen in the constructor of **ShowUserInfo**.
 They are used when **ShowUserInfo** generates its code.

 We got fields by loading a file that we created.
-The **body** comes from querying our server.
+The **gitUser** comes from querying our server.
 But what is **onChange**?
 Lets tackle it in the last section of this document.

 ## Passing Events